-I am a PhD student at the University of Kent conducting research within the area of forensic psychology.
-My research focuses on adults who engage in animal abuse and their characteristics.
-Specifically, I am interested in the role of emotion regulation and how it might help explain the various types of animal abuse individuals engage in.
+Charlotte is a PhD student at the University of Kent conducting research within the area of forensic psychology.
+Her research focuses on adults who engage in animal abuse and their characteristics.
+Specifically, Charlotte is interested in the role of emotion regulation and how it might help explain the various types of animal abuse individuals engage in.

 Main Supervisor: Dr Emma Alleyne

 - Parfitt, C., & Alleyne, E. (2017).
 Animal abuse proclivity: behavioral, personality and regulatory factors associated with varying levels of severity.
 Psychology, Crime & Law. doi:10.1080/1068316X.2017.1332193

 - Alleyne, E., & Parfitt, C. (2017).
 Adult-perpetrated animal abuse: A systematic review.
 Trauma, Violence, & Abuse. doi:10.1177/1524838017708785

 - Parfitt, C., & Alleyne, E. (2016).
 ‘Taking it out on the dog’: Psychological and behavioral correlates of animal abuse proclivity.
 Society & Animals, 24, 1-16. doi:10.1163/15685306-12341387

 - Alleyne, E., Tilston, L., Parfitt, C., & Butcher, R. (2015).
 Adult-perpetrated animal abuse: Development of a proclivity scale.
 Psychology, Crime & Law, 21, 570-588. doi: 10.1080/1068316X.2014.999064′